P-Ahmed/BrainStation23_AutomationTask2022/README.md

 5. Open the project folder
 6. Double click on "build.gradle" and open it through IntellIJ IDEA
 7. Let the project build successfully
+8. In "./src/test/resources/Users.json" replace the whole JSON content with [] and save
-8. Click on "Terminal" and run the automation scripts
+9. Click on "Terminal" and run the automation scripts

 ## Run the automation script:
 1. Type the command: